i-be-snek/i-be-snek/README.md

 ### Hi there 👋

-My name is Shorouq and I'm a data scientist who likes Machine Learning and MLOps.
-I'm interested in NLP/NLU and conversational AI.
+My name is Shorouq and I'm into machine learning and MLOps, NLP/NLU, and conversational AI.
+I'm currently working as a research engineer.

-🍋 _When life gives you demons, make demonade._

 #### Chat or connect with me

 <a href="https://huggingface.co/i-be-snek">
 <img src="https://huggingface.co/datasets/huggingface/badges/resolve/main/follow-me-on-HF-md-dark.svg">